 A Defined and Unchangeable Benefit

 Zero sum games can be understood by picturing the cutting of a pie when the pie represents the total benefit.
 Equality requires the pie be cut precisely in equal pieces.
 If a larger piece is given to one, the amount of advantage must be subtracted from another.
 The size of the pie remains constant.
-The pie cannot be enlarged by good negotiation.
+We cannot enlarge the pie with skilled negotiation.
 Time is a zero sum value.
-The resource of time given to one activity must be taken from another.
+We must take resources from one activity to give it to another.
 Cal Newport in his fascinating book Deep Work explains, “if you service low-impact activities, therefore, you’re taking away time you could be spending on higher-impact activities.
 It’s a zero-sum game” (2016, location 2,245).

 The limited resource creates competition and conflict rather than cooperation.